-Members from self-help groups (SHGs) in Colonypada village in Lakhanpur block of Jharsuguda district have been harvesting two kilograms of mushroom and earning ₹200 every day since July 2021.
-Gram Vikas, under its village institution programme, trained three SHGs in the village Grama Devi A, Grama Devi B and Maa Mangala to start group farming of paddy straw mushroom as an alternative sustainable source of income during times of distress.
+Members from self-help groups (SHGs) in Colonypada village in Lakhanpur block of Jharsuguda district have been harvesting two kilograms of mushrooms and earning ₹200 every day since July 2021.
+Gram Vikas facilitated three SHGs in the village Grama Devi-A, Grama Devi-B, and Maa Mangala, to start joint production of paddy straw mushrooms as an alternative sustainable source of income during times of distress.

-The members belonging to the three groups work with their husbands on their own land to cultivate vegetables.
+The women typically work with their husbands on their land to cultivate vegetables.
 They sell these at the local market earning approximately ₹1000 every week.
-Since the lockdown allowed only a few hours of business on weekdays and it was a complete shutdown during the weekends, most of the vegetables they cultivated were sold at cheap prices, some lay unsold and the remaining vegetables rotted in the fields.
+The COVID lockdown allowed only a few hours of sales on weekdays, and there was a complete shutdown during the weekends.
+Women sold most of the vegetables at low prices; some lay unsold, and the remaining vegetables rotted in the fields.

-Kalyani Adha, a member of Gram Devi A SHG says, “I work as a farmhand where my husband grows vegetables and paddy.
-We faced losses during April-June 2021 when a lockdown was imposed in our district.
-The vegetable we grew rotted on the fields.
-All the money we invested in growing vegetables went down in the drain.
+Kalyani Adha, a member of Gram Devi-A SHG, says, “I work as a farmhand where my husband grows vegetables and paddy.
+We faced losses in April-June 2021 during the lockdown in our district.
+The vegetables we grew rotted on the fields and we lost all the money we invested.
 With no other means of income, we faced a lot of hardships during that time.”

-Mission Shakti encouraged members of the three SHGs in the village to take up mushroom farming to supplement their family’s income.
-Paddy straw mushroom grows in easily available agricultural waste.
-The mushroom can be grown inside the house giving high returns.
+Members of the three SHGs in the village were encouraged to take up mushroom farming to supplement their family’s income.
+Paddy straw mushroom grows in readily available farm residue.
+The mushroom can be grown inside the house without needing a separate space.
 Initially, each group invested ₹2000 from the group savings to buy inputs like a water spray machine and a straw cutter.

-In June 2021, the three groups attended the 10-day training organised by Mission Shakti with the support of Vana Suraksha Samiti and TRL Krosaki at the panchayat office.
-During the 10-day training period, the women learnt to prepare the thatched house with mushroom beds, the optimum moisture required for the spawn and favourable time to harvest the mushrooms.
-They were provided with spawn and polythene during the training.
-Soon after the training, Mission Shakti provided financial support of ₹47,000 for each group, in installments.
+In June 2021, the three groups attended the training programme organised by Mission Shakti with the support of Vana Suraksha Samiti and TRL Krosaki Refractories Ltd at the Lakhanpur panchayat office.
+During the 10-day training period, the women learnt to prepare mushroom beds, the optimum moisture required for the spawn and a favourable time to harvest the mushrooms.
+Women received spawn and polythene.
+Soon after the training, Mission Shakti provided financial support of ₹47,000 for each group in instalments.